Abhilash9019/HOSPITAL-MANAGMENT-SYSTEM-JDBC-/README.md

 ## Project Structure

 - `src/`: Contains all the Java source files.
-  - `Main.java`: Entry point of the application.
+  - `HospitalManagementSystem`: Entry point of the application.
   - `Patient.java`, `Doctor.java`, `Appointment.java`: Models for handling patient, doctor, and appointment data.
-  - `PatientService.java`, `DoctorService.java`, `AppointmentService.java`: Business logic for managing patients, doctors, and appointments.
-  - `DatabaseConfig.java`: Handles database connections.

 - `db/`: Contains SQL scripts for setting up the database.